Markewycz/library/README.md

 ### Outcome

-- Used Objects to create Book Objects that are stored in the array
+- ~~Used Objects to create Book Objects that are stored in the array~~
+- Used Classes to divide code and structure it for better readability
 - Created custom vector images and logos using Figma
 - Tried to maintain clean code
 - Used CSS3 grid and flex for layout